maximeroussy/invitrode/README.md

 - the list goes on...

 ## Demo
-Here's a simple Android app built with the library that demonstrates it's usage:
+Here's a simple Android app built with the library that demonstrates its usage:

 <p>
 <a href="https://github.com/maximeroussy/invitrode/blob/master/android-demo.gif"><img src="/android-demo.gif" align="center" height="500"></a>